-Asian Pacific American Rites of Passage Summer Academy
+Asian and Pacific Islander American Rites of Passage Summer Academy

-Asian Pacific American Rites of Passage (APA-ROP) is a culturally appropriate program for self-identifying APIA students and allies entering 7th – 12th grade.
-We strive to help enrich the lives of students through an exploration of APA history and a greater understanding of their cultural identity through leadership development, advocacy, empowerment, and support.
+Asian and Pacific Islander American Rites of Passage (APIA-ROP) is a culturally appropriate program for self-identifying APIA students and allies entering 7th – 12th grade.
+We strive to help enrich the lives of students through an exploration of APIA history and a greater understanding of their cultural identity through leadership development, advocacy, empowerment, and support.

-This summer academy provides experiential and culturally specific learning activities to assist Asian Pacific American high school and middle school students in achieving success.
-The primary objectives are to promote and sustain cultural awareness, understand Asian Pacific American issues, increase intercultural skills, and develop personal and community empowerment skills.
+This summer academy provides experiential and culturally specific learning activities to assist Asian and Pacific Islander American high school and middle school students in achieving success.
+The primary objectives are to promote and sustain cultural awareness, understand Asian and Pacific Islander American issues, increase intercultural skills, and develop personal and community empowerment skills.

 What do we do?

-- We share cultural history and experiences through partnerships with local Asian American groups·
+- We explore cultural history and experiences through film and facilitated field excursions.

-- We explore family and community connections through oral history, storytelling and field trips·
+- We share family and community connections through oral history and storytelling.

-APA –ROP is on the main campus of Lane Community College.
-Students will receive a free bus pass for July and August.
-Lunch and materials are provided.
+APIA –ROP is on the main campus of Lane Community College.

-The program is free due to generous support from Lane Community College and Island Arts Productions.
+The program is free due to generous support from Lane Community College and Island Arts.